-So you’re tired of all the school-holiday queues and overpriced theme parks?
+So you’re tired of all the school holiday queues and overpriced theme parks?
 And since your six-year-old already knows how to use your iPhone better than you do, you figure it’s time to introduce them to the real world before the technology takes over for good.
-Score some points by taking them to your favourite spots from when you were growing up, or on a NPWS guided tour tour in a national park near you.
+Score some points by taking them to your favourite spots from when you were growing up, or on a NPWS guided tour in a national park near you.
+Here are our top picks for your next family adventure.

 -